 But this was all done intentionally.

-The band knew the album was completely different from every other (aka commercially successful) Def Leppard album.
+The band knew Slang was completely different from previous (commercially successful) Def Leppard albums.

 How much so?

 The band joked that Slang‘s original working album title was “Commercial Suicide.”

 Joe Elliott described their Slang thought process like this: